- Language: en

 If you’re going to engage in a big task, make sure that your idea has support first

-This means getting someone else to confirm that a bug is real before you fix the issue, and ensuring that the core team supports a proposed feature before you go implementing it.
+This means getting someone else to confirm that a bug is real before you fix the issue, and ensuring that there’s consensus on a proposed feature before you go implementing it.

 Be bold!
 Leave feedback!

 Sometimes it can be scary to put your opinion out to the world and say “this ticket is correct” or “this patch needs work”, but it’s the only way the project moves forward.
-The contributions of the broad Django community ultimately have a much greater impact than that of the core developers.
-We can’t do it without YOU!
+The contributions of the broad Django community ultimately have a much greater impact than that of any one person.
+We can’t do it without you!

 Err on the side of caution when marking things Ready For Check-in